novifinancial/tss-ecdsa/examples/network/README.md

-To run this, spin up at least two servers (three in this example) on different ports and in separate terminals:
+To run this example, spin up at least two servers (three in this example) on different ports and in separate terminals:
 `cargo run --example network -- -r server -p 8000` `cargo run --example network -- -r server -p 8001`